maiterivas/Maiterivas/README.md

 - 👀 I’m interested in Data Science/Engineering
 - 🌱 I’m currently learning Data Science with Northwestern University
 - 💞️ I’m looking to expand my Data Science knowledge with the use of coding languages
-- 📫 How to reach me: on GitHub @maiterivas or <a href="https://www.linkedin.com/in/maiterivas/">on LinkedIn.</a>
+- 📫 How to reach me: on GitHub @maiterivas or on <a href="https://www.linkedin.com/in/maiterivas/">LinkedIn.</a>

 <!---
 maiterivas/maiterivas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.